themikejr/neo-mikepedia/Mikepedia/Think-Big-Work-Small.md

 **Think Big**, **Work Small** can be employed fractally on software projects.
 It can be how the project as a whole is executed, how features are prioritized, how features are implemented, and how the product is released.

+The desire to know before acting is fallacious since it equates knowledge with information.
+Information is more than knowledge.
+See [The Defective Epistemic Default](../The%20Defective%20Epistemic%20Default.md) and [Collector's Fallacy](./Collector's-Fallacy.md).

 This is similar to the biomechanics of [Cycling Cadence](Cycling%20Cadence.md) and [Running Cadence](Running%20Cadence.md).

 For more, see [John Cutler](https://cutlefish.substack.com/p/tbm-452-think-big-work-small-part) and [Jason Yip](https://jchyip.medium.com/guiding-principle-think-big-work-small-8fb1fce6dd97).